yoshioterada/k8s-Azure-Container-Service-AKS--on-Azure/Kubernetes-Workshop6.md

 #/usr/local/bin/kubectl apply --record -f create-deployment-svc.yaml
 ```

 After installed the Istio, you can execute following command which installed the new "Envoy Proxy" container in your pod, and automatiaclly you are able to invoke your services via the "Envoy Proxy".

 ```
 /usr/local/bin/kubectl apply --record -f <(/usr/local/bin/istioctl kube-inject -f ./create-deployment-svc.yaml --includeIPRanges=10.244.0.0/24)
 ```

+***If you are using Kubernetes 1.9 or latest, you can use the [Automatic sidecar injection](https://istio.io/docs/setup/kubernetes/sidecar-injection/#automatic-sidecar-injection) functionality.
+It means that it automaticaly inject the sidecare and you don't need to execute the above command by hand.***

 As you can see, without any modification of the existing congiration, you can inject additional functionality into your service by using Envoy Proxy.

-## 6.2 Install Istio
+## 6.2 Install Istio 0.8.0 (LTS Version)

 Please refer to the followin site?
 * [https://github.com/istio/istio/releases/](https://github.com/istio/istio/releases/)

-The version up of Istio will be extreamly fast (Now 0.6.0 : 2018/03/01)!!
+The version up of Istio will be extreamly fast (Now 0.8.0 (Long Time Support version) : 2018/06/01)!!

 ### 6.2.1 Download & Install